 Snoring, or noisy breathing during sleep, is a typical problem that affects over 90 million American adults, more than one-third of which say they snore on a regular basis.
 Loud, chronic snoring isn't just a nuisance — it can also be a sign of a serious condition called obstructive sleep apnea.
-At SleepCues, our renowned sleep medicine practice with locations in Wilson, Raleigh, Clayton, and Williamston, North Carolina, board-certified sleep medicine specialist Dr. Domingo Rodriguez-Cué provides comprehensive solutions for patients who snore, so they can sleep without worry.
+At SleepCues, our renowned sleep medicine practice with locations in Wilson, Raleigh, and Clayton, North Carolina, board-certified sleep medicine specialist Dr. Domingo Rodriguez-Cué provides comprehensive solutions for patients who snore, so they can sleep without worry.
 Call or book your appointment online today.

 Simply put, snoring is a product of relaxation.
 When you sleep, the muscles in your esophagus relax, your tongue drops back, and your throat becomes narrower.
 With each inhale, the walls of your throat vibrate a little, which is what gives snoring its characteristic sound.
 A narrower airway causes a greater vibration, leading to louder snoring.

 Although snoring affects people of all ages and both genders, the problem tends to be worse among older adults because the normal aging process makes throat muscles even more relaxed.

 People who are overweight or obese are also more likely to snore, because they store more fat around the neck.
 Other common reasons for snoring include: